The Jobs of the Future.

 However, what happens when you, for instance, decide to solve some societal problem instead?
-Let’s say, when you want to improve the situation of single mothers in your country?
+Let’s say when you want to improve the situation of single mothers in your country.

-You might also write a book after you analyzed the problem throughout.
+You might also write a book after you analyzed the problem.
 So you try to find people who think alike, and who are interested in solving the same problem.

-Developing a Career As a Problem Solver Is The Greatest Adventure
+Developing a Career As a Problem Solver Is The Greatest Adventure.

 Or, you collaborate with the official authorities to write a new bill offering new tax reductions, subsidies, or an extra budget for education.
 Or, perhaps, other people invite you to participate in their initiatives.

 You might find yourself learning new skills every day, juggling ten different activities traditionally seen as separate professions within one year, taking detours and career moves that you would not be able to predict a few months or even a few weeks before.

-Is a Mission-Driven Path for Everyone?
+Is a Mission-Driven Path Suitable for Everyone?

 For this type of job, you need to be a generalist.
 Namely, someone who easily crosses the boundaries between different environments, easily finds their way with people, quickly adapts, and can draw conclusions based on noisy or incomplete information.
 The number of mindful individuals who fit this profile is steadily increasing.

 They usually have a difficult start though, as they need time to build the name.
 If you are a type of protagonist who is a problem-solver in some area, it will be difficult for you to get noticed among all the noise and all the empty projects burning the public money just to “raise awareness about a problem.”

 Are You Unsure About How To Best Position Yourself in the Job Market?

 Bielczyk, N. (2020, May 1st).
-The Jobs of the Future.
-Retrieved from http://ontologyofvalue.com/the-jobs-of-the-future/
+The Jobs of the Future?
+Retrieved from https://ontologyofvalue.com/the-jobs-of-the-future/